roman-milk/roman-milk.github.io/vanessas-dissonance.md

  "You're no whore!"

  That was what they really wanted her to be.
 They wanted her to suck and fuck all of them.
-Report_Story #2